pgsleepy/ultimatexr.io-1/content/docs/programming-guide/manipulation/uxrgrabpointshape.md

 ```

 {{% callout info %}}
 The `UxrGrabPointShape` component requires a `UxrGrabbableObject` on the same GameObject.
-This is enforced by the `[RequireComponent]` attribute.
 {{% /callout %}}

 ## API Reference